 - Developing a program that can be copied and used by other law enforcement agencies nationwide that share the same goals of reducing the number of cyclist and pedestrian accidents

-The Street Smart Campaign was established in 2002 and is supported by organizations like the District of Columbia’s District Department of Transportation, the Virginia Highway Safety Office, Maryland Motor Vehicle Administration and more.
+The Street Smart Campaign was established in 2002 and is supported by organizations like the District of Columbia’s District Department of Transportation and more.

-Hopefully, the Street Smart Campaign Will Reduce the Number of Deaths in the Washington, D.C., Virginia and Maryland Areas
+Hopefully, This Will Reduce the Number of Deaths in Washington DC

 A study showed in 2014, more than 4,000 pedestrians and more than 7000 cyclists were killed in accidents across the nation.
 Approximately 65,000 pedestrians were injured in accidents.
 Last year, 69 pedestrians and three cyclists lost their lives in the Washington area.
 Due to the frighteningly high number of accidents, the Street Smart Campaign gave the following tips: